 • Microburst.

 CDF-T context is limited to a specific source decoder stack probe.
-Multiple stack probes can publish CDF-T output concurrently to the same topic, but each individual stream can only generate data from the context of an individual decoder stack probe.
+Multiple stack probes can publish CDF-T output concurrently to the same topic, but each individual message can only contain data from the context of an individual decoder stack probe.

 CDF-M (Messages)